What to report and what not to report on T4 slips

 - the remuneration was more than $500.

-You have to report income on a T4 slip for the year during which it was paid, regardless of when the services are performed or rendered, or if the employee is deceased.
-For example, if a pay cheque dated in January covers income earned in the last days of December, that income must be reported on the T4 slip for the year that starts in January, since that is the year it was paid.
+You have to report income on a T4 slip for the year during which it was paid, regardless of when the services are performed, or if the employee is deceased.
+For example, you pay your employee in January 2017 for income they earned in December 2016.
+You will have to report that income on their T4 slip for 2017 since that is the year it was paid.

 If you provide either an employee, a former employee, or a non-resident employee with security options benefits, you have to prepare a T4 slip.
 For more information, go to Security options.